sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 > What's wrong with that?
 I have tested it on my device and it worked like a charm?

 It may have worked, but did you try to rotate your device from portrait to landscape?
-Your app will crash with `NullPointerException` as soon as you try to acces _id or title_ .
+Your app will crash with **NullPointerException** as soon as you try to access _id or title_ .

 > It's ok, my app is locked in portrait.
 So I will never run into this problem.